SA9990/LTECleanerFOSS/README.md

 Contribute to this project:
 - Test the app with different devices
-- Report issues and feature requests in the [issue tracker](https://github.com/mdp43140/LTECleanerFOSS/issues)
+- Report issues and feature requests in GitHub's [issue tracker](https://github.com/mdp43140/LTECleanerFOSS/issues) or Codeberg's [issue tracker](https://codeberg.org/mdp43140/LTECleanerFOSS/issues)
 - Create a [Pull Request](https://opensource.guide/how-to-contribute/#opening-a-pull-request)
 - Translate this app into more languages